wendyverdonk93/docs/content/api/orders/post_order_recurring.md

 * SOFORT
 * Direct debit

-iDEAL, Bancontact and SOFORT can be used for an initial payment as well, and followed up by a recurring payment with SEPA Direct Debit.
-A standard transaction must first be created with recurring payments enabled.
-The token can then be requested by [retreiving an order](https://docs.multisafepay.com/api/#retrieve-an-order) and payments can be initiated repeatedly by using [recurring payments](/payments/features/recurring-payments/)

-For more information please visit our documentation page to read more about [recurring payments](/payments/features/recurring-payments/) and the fields required for [tokenization](/tokenization/tokenization-api-level/).
+Customers can make the initial payment using iDEAL, Bancontact, or SOFORT, followed by recurring payments using SEPA Direct Debit.

+### Processing recurring payments

+1. Submit a standard transaction request with recurring payments enabled.
+2. Request the token by [retreiving the order](https://docs.multisafepay.com/api/#retrieve-an-order).
+3. Make recurring payment requests as required.

 **Parameters**